 What is Legal Aid?

 - Whether there are reasonable grounds for contesting your changes or appealing a decision

 - Whether your case is likely to succeed or fail

-- If there may be possible harm to you if the grant is refused
+- If there may be the possibility of harm to you if the grant is refused

 - Whether it is in the interest of justice that this grant is provided